AUCOHL/DFFRAM/docs/md/Specs.md

 ![Memory waveform](../img/ram_1rw_ifc.png)

 To perform a memory write, the memory has to be enabled (`EN=1`), `WE` must be set to reflect the bytes to be written, `A` has the address of the word that contains the bytes to be written and `Di` has the data  to be written.
-The write will rake place with the positive edge of the clock.
+The write will take place with the positive edge of the clock.
 To read from the memory, the memory has to be enabled, `WE` lines must be cleared and `A` has the memory address.
 The read word will be available on the `Do` lines immediately after the positive edge of the clock.

 ## RAM (1RW1R) Interface